A Theory of Dichotomous Valuation with Applications to Variable Selection: Evaluation of Candidate Predictors

 .4cm

-Two features distinguish the definition of D-value from that of probabilistic value (e.g., Weber, 1988) or semivalue (e.g., Dubey et al., 1981).
+Two attributes distinguish the definition of D-value from that of probabilistic value (e.g., Weber, 1988) or semivalue (e.g., Dubey et al., 1981).
 First, the D-value separates the marginal gain and the marginal loss so that a bias can be formulated in the next section.
 Secondly, the probability distribution $\mu$ is placed on the subsets of $\mathbb{N}$, not on the subsets of $\mathbb{N}\setminus \overline{i}$.
-Nevertheless, the D-value could be written as a semivalue or a probabilistic value for some special $\mu$.
+Nevertheless, the D-value could be written as a semivalue or a probabilistic value for some special $\mu$, and vice versa.